NEW DETAILS AS AT MONDAY 28TH SEPTEMBER:

-- Only two visitors (close family only) per day to be co-ordinated by the resident’s primary contact
+- Only 1 visitor (either close family or patient/resident representative) per day to be co-ordinated by the patient/resident’s primary contact (unless circumstances pre-approved by DON/Manager or NUM)

-- A declaration is required to be completed on entry and temperature checking
+- A hospital-issued facemask is to be worn on entry

 - Children under 16 may NOT visit

-- A social distance of 1.5 metres is to be maintained at all times
+- Social distancing is to be maintained at all times

 We will also be surveying all those entering our facilities to ensure any visitors to the facility are not suffering any covid-19 symptoms or have been recently exposed to the virus.